Placebo Effect (band): History

 In 2011, as part of the Infacted Recordings classics collection, Gargoyles & Galleries was re-mastered and released worldwide limited to 1000 copies.
 Tracks 1-14 were originally released as the 1992 debut album Galleries of Pain.
 Tracks 15 to 18 were originally released as the 1990 demo tape Gargoyles.

 Placebo Effect played live at the Wave-Gotik-Treffen Leipzig in June 2014 – their first live WGT concert since 2004.
 The setlist included 2 new songs "Nothing to Cry" and "Slave."
 The same year, the band re-released Slashed Open as a Limited Deluxe Edition on Purple Vinyl, hand numbered (500 copies) in Gatefold-Cover, including two bonus tracks and one remix.

-In 2016, founding member Achim Windel passed away unexpectedly.
+In 2016, founding member Achim Windel died unexpectedly.
 Achim's death brought Axel and Christoph back into contact and began talk of new collaboration.

 In 2017 the remaining two members of the group announced work on a new album, Shattered Souls.
 The group went on to play live shows in 2018 at the Dark EBM Souls international industrial festival in Bratislava, Slovakia, at Das Bett in Frankfurt, Germany, and the Fortyfication-Festival in Berlin.
 Live shows continued into 2019 at Nocturnal Culture Night in Deutzen, Germany and Sala 0 in Madrid, Spain.

 In October 2020, the band released Shattered Souls — their first studio album in 26 years.
 The album was produced by Arnte of the band Pyrroline, for whom Placebo Effect contributed two bonus remixes for his 2021 album Struggling.